billysbilling/ember-animated-outlet/README.md

 ### Testing

-You can run tests by opening `tests.html` in your browser throught the `file://` protocol.
+You can run tests by opening `tests.html` in your browser through the `file://` protocol.
 The test suite uses [QUnit](http://qunitjs.com/).